 - PLWH Involvement PLWH who receive services at a RWHAP-funded organization should be actively involved in the development, implementation, and evaluation of program and CQM activities.
 To accomplish effective PLWH involvement, programs should provide necessary training, mentoring, and supervision.
-Examples of PLWH involvement include but are not limited to the following: - Representation on the organization's Board of Directors. - Representation on a newly established or existing PLWH Advisory Board. - Serving as volunteer HIV peer trainers to work directly with patients to help them address issues related to making healthy decisions, treatment decisions and adherence, gaining access to clinical trials, and chronic disease selfmanagement, etc. - Participation on workgroups, committees and task forces, such as a Quality Committee, a Linkage/Retention initiative, or a Patient Education Committee. - Serving as peer educators, outreach workers, or staff in the clinic, with fair and equitable pay for the job they are hired to perform. - Participation through patient satisfaction and needs assessment surveys, forums, and focus groups. - Imposition of Charges for Services Patients cannot be denied services if they are unable to pay.
-The RWHAP statute prohibits imposing a charge on individuals whose income is at or below 100 percent of the Federal Poverty Level (FPL) and requires that recipients impose a charge on individuals with incomes greater than 100 percent of the official poverty line.
-Recipients must provide a system to discount patient payment for charges by developing and implementing a schedule of charges that is published and made readily available to clients.
-Recipients are responsible for creating a schedule of charges in accordance with the most recent Federal Poverty Guidelines.
+Examples of PLWH involvement include but are not limited to the following: - Representation on the organization's Board of Directors. - o Representation on a newly established PLWH Advisory Board. - Serving as volunteer HIV peer trainers to work directly with patients to help them address issues related to making healthy decisions, treatment decisions and adherence, gaining access to clinical trials, and chronic disease selfmanagement, etc. - Participation on workgroups, committees and task forces, such as a Quality Committee, a Linkage/Retention initiative, or a Patient Education Committee. - Serving as peer educators, outreach workers, or staff in the clinic, with fair and equitable pay for the job they are hired to perform.

-Annual Cap on Charges - The RWHAP statute limits the following annual aggregate charges to an individual for HIV-related services based on FPL and annual gross income level:
+- Participation through patient satisfaction and needs assessment surveys, forums, and focus groups. - Imposition of Charges for Services Patients cannot be denied services if they are unable to pay.
+The RWHAP statute prohibits imposing a charge on individuals whose income is at or below 100 percent of the Federal Poverty Level (FPL) and requires that recipients impose a charge on individuals with incomes greater than 100 percent of the FPL.
+Recipients must provide a system to discount patient payment for charges by developing and implementing a schedule of charges that is publicly available.
+Recipients are responsible for creating a schedule of charges in accordance with the most recent Federal Poverty Guidelines. - Annual Cap on Charges The RWHAP statute limits the following annual aggregate charges to an individual for HIV-related services based on FPL and annual gross income level:

-Individual Income At or below 100 percent of FPL 101 to 200 percent of FPL Maximum Charge \$0 No more than 5 percent of annual gross income 201 to 300 percent of FPL No more than 7 percent of annual gross income Over 300 percent of FPL No more than 10 percent of annual gross income
+Individual Income Maximum Charge At or below 100 percent of FPL \$0 101 to 200 percent of FPL No more than 5 percent of individual's annual gross income 201 to 300 percent of FPL No more than 7 percent of individual's annual gross income Over 300 percent of FPL No more than 10 percent of individual's annual gross income

-Recipients must track the patient's income and charges imposed and have a system in place to ensure that they are able to cap out-of-pocket charges.
+Recipients must track the patient's income and charges imposed and have a system in place to ensure that they cap out-of-pocket charges according to statutory requirements.

 Payor of Last Resort - With the exception of programs administered by or providing the services of the Indian Health Service, the RWHAP is the payor of last resort.
-RWHAP Part C funds may not be used for a service if payment has been made, or reasonably can be expected to be made by a third party payor.
+Recipients may not use RWHAP Part C EIS funds for a service if payment has been made, or reasonably can be expected to be made by a third-party payor.